 Scheduling of discussions

 The plans for the times of meeting sessions were established as follows, in UTC (2 hours behind the time in Geneva, Paris (and Alpbach); 7 hours ahead of the time in Los Angeles, etc.).
-No session should last longer than 2 hrs.
+No session lasted longer than approx. 2 hrs.

 0500-0700 1st “morning” session [break after 2 hours]